 Me and my colleagues have presented our research in conferences such as Pangborn, SXSW, ICMI, SenseAsia, CHI, TVX, and ESOMAR.
 We have also published it in journals such as Food Quality and Preference, Journal of Retailing, Food Research International, The Quarterly Journal of Experimental Psychology, International Journal of Human-Computer Studies, Psychology of Aesthetics, Creativity, and the Arts, Journal of Business Research, Psychology and Marketing, Motivation and Emotion, and Frontiers in Psychology.
 I have published four books, including three edited collections (see books).
 Our research has been covered by several media outlets (e.g., Aftenposten, NPR All Things Considered, The Guardian, Big Think, New Yorker, Wired, IFT, Science Daily, El Tiempo).

-I have taught several undergraduate, master’s, PhD, and executive courses (see more on this here) including multisensory marketing (module 3 in link, see some photos here), multisensory experiences, sensation and perception, brand management, service marketing, customer experience management, digital marketing, and consumer neuroscience.
+I have taught several undergraduate, master’s, PhD, and executive courses including multisensory experiences, multisensory marketing (module 3 in link, see some photos here), sensation and perception, brand management, service marketing, customer experience management, digital marketing, and consumer neuroscience.

 I’ve worked with a number of companies from different countries such as Symrise, Asahi Breweries, Nordic Approach, Asian Institute on Consumer Insight, Financiera Nacional de Desarrollo (FDN), Seguros Bolívar, and SALMA.
 This work has focused on a variety of topics including multisensory experiences, food and drink, branding, consumer research, and innovation.
 See Consulting for more information.

 I’m from Bogotá (Colombia), but have also lived in Calgary (Canada), Oxford and Brighton (UK), Boston (USA), Iskandar Puteri (Malaysia), Singapore, and Oslo (Norway).
 I enjoy nature, travels, abstract art, experimental music (e.g., progressive rock/metal), guitar playing, stargazing, Korean BBQs (and Bokbunja-ju), and Japanese whisky.
 I have an awesome cat whose name is Juno.